essentialols/pstat236-spatial/midterm-project.md

 After we do our analysis we also need to check the residuals to ensure we removed the spatial patterns.

 # Our dataset
-The dataset we are using is published in `spData` package and comes from: _Anselin, Luc.
+The **Columbus OH spatial analysis data set** we are using is published in `spData` package and comes from: _Anselin, Luc.
 1988.
 Spatial econometrics: methods and models.
 Dordrecht: Kluwer Academic, Table 12.1 p.
 189._

 ```r
 ## load dataset